1

 You can organize your studying as you see fit: you choose the number of modules you follow each year (between 1 and 3 modules).
 The dissertation module can only be followed in the last year of your study.

-If you have studied in English previously, we will be able to take this into account to assess your level in English.
+– If you have studied in English previously, we will be able to take this into account to assess your level in English and a language certificate may not be necessary.

 Application

-Your application is reviewed by the Admissions Committee.
+Your completed application will be reviewed by the Admissions Committee which shall endeavor to review it within four weeks of submission.
 A formal decision will be sent to you by the Faculty or Department.

 APPLY HERE